 10 Best CrossFit Socks Fully Tested & Reviewed

-If you’re a runner, and you likely are if you’ve stumbled upon this site, you probably know that finding the right socks is super important.
+As a runner, you know that finding the right socks is a super important investment.
 Even the most comfortable shoe can feel awful if you choose the wrong pair of socks.
 The right socks are important for any activity, including CrossFit.
-What kinds of socks might you wear for CrossFit?
-A lot depends on your personal preference, but there are some advantages to choosing a specific type of sock.

 Higher cut socks are a good choice for CrossFit because they offer a greater degree of protection.
 CrossFit can sometimes be a contact sport.
 Box jumps and lifts don’t always go perfectly, and a bit of extra material covering your legs is not a bad thing.
 Compression socks are another suitable choice for CrossFit.
 They provide support for muscles and work equally well for recovery purposes.
 Low-cut socks work for CrossFit, too.
 They’re easier to size correctly since you don’t need to worry about your calf circumference and they come in many different styles and variations.